-Completed in 1907, Calgary’s McDougall School was the location of Alberta’s first normal school.
-These schools were used for the training of Alberta teachers until 1945.
-This early 20th century three-storey sandstone building was also one of the first major public buildings constructed in the province.
+Completed in 1907, Calgary’s McDougall School was the location for the basic training of Alberta school teachers until 1945.
+This early 20th century 3-storey sandstone building was also one of the first major public buildings constructed in the province.
 Designed by Provincial Architect Allan Merrick Jeffers to reflect the Beaux-Arts style, the building was intended to make a significant statement about Alberta’s future.
 It is now known as McDougall Centre.
 This elegant structure is listed on the Alberta Register of Historic Places.